 To Turthor's plain Fingal returned.
 Fair rose the beam of the east.
 It shone on the spoils of Lochlin in the hand of the king.
-From her cave came forth in her beauty, the daughter of Torcul-torno.
+From her cave came forth, in her beauty, the daughter of Torcul-torno.
 She gathered her hair from wind.
 She wildly raised her song.
 The song of Lulan of shells, where once her father dwelt.
 She saw Starno's bloody shield.
 Gladness rose, a light, on her face.
-She saw the cleft helmet of Swaran.\ She shrunk, darkened, from Fingal.-"Art thou fallen, by thy hundred streams, O love of the mournful maid?"
+She saw the cleft helmet of Swaran.\ She shrunk, darkened, from Fingal.-" Art thou fallen, by thy hundred streams, O love of the mournful maid!"

-U-Thorno, that risest in waters! on whose side are the meteors of night!
-1 behold the dark moon descending, behind thy resounding woods.
-On thy
+U-thorno, that risest in waters! on whose side are the meteors of night!
+I behold the dark moon de-

-• Comban-carglas, from seeing the helmet of Swaran bloody in the hands of Fingal, conjectured that that here was killed.
+\ Conban-carglas, from seeing the helmet of Swaran bloody in the hands of Fingal, conjectured that that hero was killed.
 A part of the original is lost.
-It appears, however, from the sequel of the poem, that the daughter of Torcul-torno did not long survive her surprise, occasioned by the supposed death of her lover.
-The description of the airy hall of Loda (which is supposed to be the same with that of Jolin, the delity of Scandinavia) is more picturesque and descriptive, than any in the Edda, or other works of the northern Scalders.
+It appears, however, from the sequel of the poem, that the daughter of Torcul-torno did not long survive her surprize, occasioned by the supposed death of her lover.
+The description of the airy hall of Loda (which is supposed to be the same with that of Odin, the deity of Scandinavia) is more picturesque and descriptive, than any in the Edda, or other works of the northern Scalders.